barreralab/remote-instrumentation-guide/CONTRIBUTING.md

    - Follow the existing documentation structure.
    - Ensure all example scripts are stored in the `src/` folder.
    - Ensure that all code examples and documentation are up to date with the latest version of QCoDeS.
-   - If you’re adding new documentation pages, ensure they are linked in the `mkdocs.yml` file for easy navigation.
+   - If you’re adding new documentation pages, ensure they are linked in the nav property of the `mkdocs.yml` file for easy navigation.

 4. **Submit a Pull Request:**
    When your changes are ready, submit a pull request with a clear description of what you’ve added or changed.